My first cervical screening

 .
 After the operations I started to use their online forum

 and eventually posted how I was feeling.
 Almost immediately I had women sharing their experiences, advice and support for me, I couldn't believe it!
 This small recognition made me feel so much better.
-I then joined the charity's local support group

 The impact of a cancer diagnosis is far reaching both personally and professionally but I feel extremely lucky that I have a fantastic network of friends and colleagues and a loving and supporting family.
 It's incredibly tough for my parents and indeed my husband.
 In fact, I'd say this was probably the worst part of the whole experience as they felt so helpless.
 I had a wonderful job at the Barbican Centre in London and I was fully supported during my treatment.
 My boss was wonderful and the occupational health met with me regularly to ensure work worries didn’t hinder my recovery.
 I worked from home (in fact, I worked right up until I got wheeled into theatre…the wonders of the iPhone!) after the operations and had no pressure to return to work until I was 100%.